 Ironically, we also say ‘the liberation of the masses is the business of the masses themselves’.
 The emancipation of the masses is not automatic and never was.
 We know this from studying history.
 Rather, the liberation of nations begins with a clear leadership that can coordinate and transform peoples practical attempts into concrete mass action.

 The question then is are we there yet?
-Not a chance, especially given our current programmes and modus operandi.
+Not a chance, especially given our current programs and modus operandi.
 Our programs lack clarity and coherence hence the growing break aways and factions in the progressive camp.

 Even PUDEMO’s organisational structures still bear the birthmarks of liberation movement ‘democratic centralism’ rhetoric than democracy itself.
 The idea of party democracy is that everyone must be heard in full in order to be judged accurately.